kokukai/bright-to-right-statquest/README.md

 ![Flowchart](https://showme.redstarplugin.com/d/MGQLkO4a)

 ## Usage
+This project can also be done on videos / creators besides statquest.
 To explore the functionality of this project, clone the repository and follow the instructions detailed in `main.ipynb`.

 Note: If the invert_video() doesn't work, try restarting the Jupyter Notebook